Since 2013, I have taught Mindfulness, Meditation and Resilience in thousands of courses, classes, workshops, and retreats.

 Our active and engaged student group has grown into a thriving and vibrant community.

 We meet after each class, where we chat and meet new students.
 We organise regular social activities like country walks, outings and lunches.
-We have a mindful photography group that meets regularly and we connect on our facebook groups.
+We have a mindful photography group that meets regularly, and we connect in walks and social events.

 I have been teaching Mindfulness-Based Resilience to hospital workers at Darent Valley Hospital since 2014.

-Taking a course or sitting alone, meditating is not enough in our high-pressure world.
+Taking a course or meditating alone is not enough in our high-pressure world.

 To make mindfulness work for you, you need a support network.
 You can get expert guidance from a highly experienced teacher.

-You will have access to, and membership of our thriving student group.
+You will have access to and membership in our thriving student group.

 We run regular Mindfulness-Based Resilience courses.